 Remove Rear Drive & Shocks

-The rear drive has a stud the bottom of the right shock mounts to.
+The rear drive has a stud that the bottom of the right shock mounts to.
 I remove that shock first, but leave the left shock mounted to the swing arm until I remove the rear drive.
-This keeps the swing arm from dropping down against the frame with the weight of the heavy rear drive.
+This keeps the swing arm from dropping down against the frame with the weight of the rear drive.

 These are not the original shocks (thank goodness).
 There is a metal bushing inside the rubber bushing of the shock.